 So what would cause a crash?

 - If the Fed raises interest rates quickly it would cause a crash.
-But they aren’t stupid so that will be well controlled (unless there is hyper inflation but that’s a whole different story and rents move with inflation so it balances out).
+But they aren’t stupid so that will be well controlled (unless there is out of control hyper inflation but that’s a whole different story and rents move with inflation so it balances out).

 - A big recession on everything.
 This would be bad but as it stands things are on the up and up and while the government keeps stimulating the economy, it’s probably not crashing.

 - Supply changes.
 This is the one I think will change the housing market (someday).
-I don’t think it will change in 2021 and won’t hold my breath in 2022 either.
-People (like my neighbors) aren’t listing their houses because of covid chaos.
-Once things feel normal, they probably will and the supply and demand balance will turn the wrong way.
+I don’t think it will change in 2022 and won’t hold my breath in 2023 either.
+Someday there will be too many housing starts (like in 2008) and things will break.
+On our current trajectory we’ll hit 2008 levels of starts in 2030.

-Overall, I don’t think those things will happen soon (I guess 2023), but houses are certainly expensive now.
+Overall, I don’t think those things will happen soon, so I’m still buying.